 1. Conduct pulse surveys

 Pulse surveys are short, frequent surveys that help organizations stay updated about the vibes in the office.
-These surveys are generally quite simple and can be conducted within a matter of few minutes.
-They generally comprise a questionnaire of 5-10 questions aimed at learning about how the employees are feeling at the workplace and the changes, if any, they would like to see incorporated to improve the culture and ambiance.
+These surveys are generally quite simple and can be conducted within a matter of a few minutes.
+They generally comprise a questionnaire of 5-10 questions aimed at learning about how the employees are feeling at the workplace and the changes, if any, they would like to see incorporated to improve the culture and ambience.
 In addition to making sure that these surveys are conducted on a regular basis, organizations also need to focus on the fact that they are kept anonymous to get truly honest responses.

 2. One-on-one interaction with employees